Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Polaron-Transformed Hamiltonian

 \section{Polaron-Transformed Hamiltonian}

-To discuss the mathematical manipulations presented in Section~\ref{Polaron_Transf}, we can begin by noticing that $[d,a] = [c,a] =0$, and similarly for any of the respective adjoints.
-Thus, we can simply picture the polaron transformation as a displacement of the bath, which happens to be dependent on the QD occupation.
+In this Appendix, we discuss the mathematical manipulations presented in Section~\ref{self_ME}.
+To make it more accessible to the reader, we will recall well-known mathematical properties when used.
+We begin by noticing that $[d,a] = [c,a] =0$, and similarly for any of the respective adjoints.
+Thus, we can simply picture the polaron transformation as a displacement of the photonic state, which happens to be dependent on the QD occupation.

 In the main text, we made reference to the BCH theorem, which states for two matrices $A$ and $B$ that